Rodrj1/cityofhithair/README.md

 ## Hero Selection

 Choose between two heroes, a knight and a dark wizard.
+Once you select someone, you can give whatever name you like.

 ![her](https://user-images.githubusercontent.com/97490087/202049197-324d8020-fe49-4488-bd27-8788b9a32a9b.png)